FhenixProtocol/cofhe-docs/docs/devdocs/architecture/data-flows/encryption-request.md

 ## Overview

-This document outlines the complete flow of the encryption request process using CoFHE.js, a TypeScript library designed to help users encrypt data for private computation with smart contracts.
+This document outlines the complete flow of the encryption request process using Cofhejs, a TypeScript library designed to help users encrypt data for private computation with smart contracts.
 Understanding this process is essential for developers who want to enable their users to interact with privacy-preserving smart contracts using encrypted inputs.

 ## Key Components